bekk/bekk-christmas/post/ux/four-definitions-of-design.md

 \---

 And there you have it – four definitions, each shedding a bit of light on what this “design” thing is.
 Four not enought?
-Check out even more bellow.
+Check out even more below.